ariebovenberg/quiz/docs/guide.rst

    ...         .foo
    ...     ]
    ... ]
+   SelectionError: SelectionError on "Query" at path "repository":

+       SelectionError: SelectionError on "Repository" at path "foo":

-   NoSuchField: Object "Repository" has no field "foo"
+           NoSuchField: field does not exist

 Now we are confident with our query, we can use :func:`~quiz.execution.execute` to evaluate the result.